 If we look in the new layer's preview thumbnail, we see a checkerboard pattern.
 The checkerboard pattern is Photoshop's way of representing transparency.
 Since there's nothing else being displayed in the preview thumbnail, this tells us that at the moment, the new layer is blank:

 If I click again on the New Layer icon:

-Photoshop adds another new layer to my document, this time naming it “Layer 2″, and we now have three layer rows, each representing one of the three layers in the document:
+Photoshop adds another new layer to my document, this time naming it "Layer 2".
+We now have three layer rows, each representing one of the three layers in the document:

 We can move layers above and below each other in the Layers panel simply by dragging them.
 Right now, Layer 2 is sitting above Layer 1, but I can move Layer 2 below Layer 1 by clicking on Layer 2 and, with my mouse button still held down, dragging the layer downward until a highlight bar appears between Layer 1 and the Background layer.
 This is the spot where the layer will be placed:

-Release your mouse button when the highlight bar appears, and Photoshop drops the layer into its new position:
+Release your mouse button when the highlight bar appears.
+Photoshop drops the layer into its new position: